JuliaPsychometrics/ItemResponseFunctions.jl/docs/src/index.md

 beta = (; b = 0.5)

-irf(OnePL, 0.0, beta)
+irf(OnePL, 0.0, beta, 1)
-iif(OnePL, 0.0, beta)
+iif(OnePL, 0.0, beta, 1)
 ```

-evaluates the item response function and item information function at ability value `0.0` for an item with difficulty `0.5`.
+evaluates the item response function and item information function for response `y` at ability value `0.0` for an item with difficulty `0.5`.

 Given an array of item parameters (a test) and an ability value, the test response function and test information can be calculated by